What are Wi-Fi broadband deals?

-Range can easily be extended: While Wi-Fi signal range is limited, it’s simple to add extra range with a cheap signal booster.
+The range can easily be extended: While Wi-Fi signal range is limited, it’s simple to add extra range with a cheap signal booster.

-Signal is sensitive to interference: Wi-Fi signals can be impeded by obstacles such as walls, and are subject to interference from other devices and appliances, such as microwaves and cordless telephones.
+The signal is sensitive to interference: Wi-Fi signals can be impeded by obstacles such as walls, and are subject to interference from other devices and appliances, such as microwaves and cordless telephones.

-Signal has a limited range: Wi-Fi signals have a fairly short range.
+The signal has a limited range: Wi-Fi signals have a fairly short range.
 Even with small UK homes, you may find that there are spots where it’s weak and speed and reliability suffer will as a result.